As part of a recent family vacation to Orlando, I decided to book a couple of nights at The Ritz-Carlton Orlando, Grande Lakes.

-The Ritz-Carlton Orlando, Grande Lakes is a Category 6 Marriott property which means that you can book a standard room for anywhere between 40,000 and 60,000 Marriott Bonvoy points per night.
+The Ritz-Carlton Orlando, Grande Lakes offers standard rooms for anywhere between 40,000 and 60,000 Marriott Bonvoy points per night.

 Unfortunately, Marriott still charges taxes and resort fees on award stays (unlike Hilton and Hyatt), so even a free night here would still cost at least $50 even without parking a car.

 Here were the other available award rates for the night of our stay: